MastaLomaster/bkb/README.md

 ##English

-bkb is a program to control keyboard/mouse with eyes It supports TobiiREX and EyeX eye trackers, The Eye Trybe eye tracker, and any device that can move a mouse cursor (e.g. an airmouse).
+bkb is a program to control keyboard/mouse with eyes.
+It supports TobiiREX and EyeX eye trackers, The Eye Trybe eye tracker, and any device that can move a mouse cursor (e.g. an airmouse).

 ###Installation:
 Just unzip the bkb32c-English.zip to any folder.
 Make sure that this folder remains the working  directory of the program.
 Otherwise the program won't load messages.bkb and keyboard.bkb files,  and you'll get Russian interface instead of English one.